jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 By passing a children props it will use the default `ScrollView` component.
 However, if you want to use a `FlatList` or a `SectionList` check the details [here](/PROPSMETHODS.md?id=flatListProps) and [here](/PROPSMETHODS.md?id=sectionListProps).

+!> Since version `1.3.7-rc.1` you need to explicitly passed the component

 ?> If you want to use another ScrollView inside the modal, check the **Default Content** example: `examples/expo/src/modals/SimpleContent.tsx`.
 It uses the ScrollView from `react-native-gesture-handler`.

 | Type     | Required |